-National anthem protests in the NFL may be ongoing after the league’s latest reversal in their policy to punish players, but the widespread support for the most iconic song in the United States’ arsenal remains as strong as ever.
-From iconic performances put on by Aretha Franklin to historically terrible renditions from Grammy winning artist Fergie, the Star Spangled Banner has been given a ton of various twists along the way during pregame ceremonies.
+National anthem protests in the NFL were ongoing after the league’s latest reversal in their policy to punish players, but widespread support for the most iconic song in the United States’ arsenal remained as strong as ever.
+From iconic performances put on by Aretha Franklin to historically terrible renditions from Grammy winning artist Fergie, the Star Spangled Banner has been given load of various twists along the way during pregame ceremonies.

-When Jackson Dean Nicholson took the field for a high school football game at Arundel High School in Maryland on Friday night, he wasn’t just playing his final home game.
+When Jackson Dean Nicholson took the field for a high school football game at Arundel High School in Maryland, the senior wasn’t just playing his final home game.
 The country music recording artist was tasked with singing the national anthem, and he put on a jaw-dropping performance for the home crowd in the process.

 Yeah, the Odenton, Maryland native has PIPES and having his Arundel Wildcats teammates run out behind him?
-This entire thing just feels like a movie scene that I’m sure Jackson will never forget.
+This entire thing felt like a movie scene that I’m sure Jackson will never forget.

 The high school senior’s version was uploaded to his Instagram account with the caption: